mamgad/DVBLab/course/modules/08_static_analysis.md

 # Module 8: Automated Static Analysis with Semgrep

 ## Overview
 Static Analysis is a method of debugging and analyzing source code without actually executing the program.
 It helps identify potential bugs, security vulnerabilities, and code quality issues early in the development process.
+By examining code patterns and data flows, static analysis tools can detect issues that might be missed during manual code review or dynamic testing.

 ## What is Semgrep?
 Semgrep (Semantic Grep) is a fast, open-source static analysis tool that helps developers find bugs, detect vulnerabilities, and enforce code standards.
 It's language-aware and uses simple pattern-matching rules that look like the code you're searching for.
+Unlike traditional grep tools, Semgrep understands code structure and can perform sophisticated analysis while remaining easy to use.

 Key features:
 - Fast and lightweight